gabod2000/Terasys-API/README.md

 - docker build -t terasys-api-image .
   (notice the "." this tells docker to look into the current folder)

+- run `docker images` to view all images

 - docker run -d -p port:port image_name:tag_name
-  (docker run -d -p 3000:3000 terasys-api-image:terasys-api-container)
+  e.g (docker run -d -p 3000:3000 terasys-api-image:terasys-api-container)

+- run `docker ps` to view all running containers and `docker-ps -a` to view both running and stopped

 ### 2. inspect

-docker logs <container-name>
+docker logs your-container-name>